daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ### **Step 6:** Create a repository in GitHub

-Create a repository without README, LICENSE or .gitignore files from GitHub web using the name of the directory you created.
+Create a repository without README, LICENSE, or .gitignore files from GitHub web using the name of the directory you created.
 Mine is `postgresql-playground-in-daytona`.

-You should see a code block similar to this from your GitHub web.
-Copy it and paste in your terminal or Windows Powershell for Windows PC users(Git must be installed in it)
+You should see a code block similar to this on your GitHub web page.
+Copy it and paste it to your terminal or Windows Powershell for Windows PC users(Git must be installed in it)

 ```bash
 git remote add origin https://github.com/YOUR-GITHUB-USERNAME/YOUR-DIRECTORY-NAME.git